MARKET TRENDS

 Further, an architect has the ability to pull the appropriate permits needed to facilitate construction and can help source a custom home builder who will typically bring specialist sub-contractors and trades into the fold to manage and oversee the construction of your custom home.

-For those working with a lender for financing, an architect can serve as a key resource during the appraisal process by articulating building plans, renderings, and design specifications that are critical to the underwriting and appraisal process.
+For those working with a lender for financing, an architect can also serve as a key resource during the appraisal process by articulating building plans, renderings, and design specifications that are critical to the underwriting and appraisal process.

 Finally, an architect will also be of use during the process of construction administration, where advocacy, coordination, and collaboration between you, your custom home builder, and various trades and sub-contractors is critical.